Squinting, a hand held up to shield her eyes, Korin stepped through the small opening in the door.

 His eyes shot up then to look at the woman.
 The way she viewed him so directly and how it was as if she could see right through him.
 She reminded him of an old friend and his forthright way of speaking.
 He wanted to smile but the knot in his stomach wouldn't allow him.
 This isn't right.
 He thought.
 Something had gone wrong and he was suddenly at a loss of what he should do.

-The thought occurred to Korin that perhaps she was making him uncomfortable.
+Korin thought perhaps she was making him uncomfortable.

-His eyes widened slightly and then he blushed, lips tilting into another lovely smile.
-"Thank you.
+He blushed, lips tilting into another lovely smile.
+"No, thank you.
 I've had a long time to perfect it."

 His smile brought on a sense of relief that washed away the awkward and uncomfortable memories.
 Never before had she craved sincerity from an individual.
 No less a stranger at that.